Lifespan: 12-15 years

 Very clean, constantly grooming fur coat.
 Likes to lay out and take in the sun and fresh air.
 They will lick their forearms to cause heat dissipation.
 May become easily startled.
 They have an alertness about them when someone or something approaches them.
 Otherwise tend to graze and stay relaxed.
 A silent communicator, red-necked wallabies use motions and moves to get their point across.
 They growl, hiss and chatter especially when being caught up.
 Powerful tails help them zigzag when running and provide comfortable support when sitting.
 When moving, they swing their hind feet forward in a rocking motion and place them in front of the forelimbs.
 They can leap about five feet in a single bound.
 They are cold hearty as long as they have shelter.
 Large ears aid in their acute hearing, as well as used for heat dispersal.

 Reproduction: Females usually give birth in February and March.
 Their pouch has four teats.
 One offspring is typically born.
 Immediately after birth, the female mates again.
 The embryo resulting from this mating is held in "embryonic diapause" or delayed birth.
 When the pouched young leaves the pouch or dies, the embryo resumes growth, is "born" and enters the pouch.
 A few days later, the female mates again and holds the embryo in "diapause."
 Joeys are born after a gestation period of 29-30 days.
 They are not fully formed.
 After birth, the baby crawls into the pouch where it suckles for five to eleven months, until mature.
 The joey's rate of growth depends on the mother's diet: the better the diet, the more nutritious her milk and the faster the baby grows.

-Conservation: Red-necked wallabies are common in Tanzania and do well in a broad range of habitats.
+Conservation: Red-necked wallabies are common in eastern Australia and Tasmania, and do well in a broad range of habitats.
 Though they are becoming more popular as pets, there are not any major threats to their survival as a species at this time.